-Treasurer provides written notice to applicant (section 77A of the Act)
+Treasurer provides written notice to investor (section 77A of the Act)

-The Treasurer may also extend the decision period with an additional period of up to 90 days by providing the applicant with written notice of the extension before the end of the decision period.
+The Treasurer may also extend the decision period with an additional period of up to 90 days by providing the investor with written notice of the extension before the end of the decision period.
 The written notice must include the reasons for the decision.
 The Treasurer may extend the decision period in this way more than once, however the total number of days the decision period is so extended must not exceed 90 days.

-Applicant requests for an extension (section 77(8)(b) of the Act)
+Investor requests an extension (section 77(8)(b) of the Act)

-If an applicant considers the decision period required for the processing of their matter is insufficient, or they want to avoid an interim order being made, they can voluntarily extend the period.
-In order to extend the period, the applicant must write to the Treasurer and request an extension to the decision period.
+If an investor considers the decision period required for the processing of their matter is insufficient, or they want to avoid an interim order being made, they can voluntarily extend the period.
+In order to extend the period, the investor must make a request in writing through the Foreign Investment Portal to the Treasurer for an extension to the decision period.
 This request needs to be made before the end of the current decision period.
-On receipt of the written notification, the decision period is extended for the time specified in writing.
+On receipt of the written notification, the decision period is extended for the time specified in the request.
 There is no limit on the number of times the decision period can be extended in this way.
-However, once an interim order is made the applicant is unable to extend the decision period.
+However, once an interim order is made the investor is unable to extend the decision period.